-EAT decision confirms there is no easy way to dismiss 'obsessive' litigious employees
+EAT decision confirms there is no easy way to dismiss ‘obsessive and fixated’ litigious employees - .PDF file.

 The Employment Appeal Tribunal (EAT) recently clarified its position on workplace victimisation and dismissal in Woodhouse v West North West Homes Leeds Ltd : it restricted the effect of Martin v Devonshires Solicitors to ensure that employers cannot easily avoid victimisation provisions when dismissing litigious employees.